How election-denying GOP governors could tilt the 2024 presidential election - NewsBreak

 Cox has continued to deny the results of the 2020 election, writing on his social media platforms in June that the election was “the GREAT HEIST of 2020.”Hogan has called Cox a “QAnon whack job.”

-The post How election-denying GOP governors could tilt the 2024 presidential election appeared first on Missouri Independent .
+The post How election-denying GOP governors could tilt the 2024 presidential election appeared first on Georgia Recorder .

 Comments / 0